jon-willcox/RNA-strain-match/README.md

 * Standard Variant-Call Quality Filters
 * Limit to coding regions

+### Building a SNPs File

 > **Note**
 > **For BXD mouse strains you can use the attached file, *strain-D2-SNPs.txt*!**

-**For Other Strains** An SNP File can be generated from a vcf file with strain genotypes using [bcftools](https://samtools.github.io/bcftools/bcftools.html) and the following commands:
+For other strains, a SNP File can be generated from a vcf file with strain genotypes using [bcftools](https://samtools.github.io/bcftools/bcftools.html) and the following commands:

 ```
 bcftools view your-strains.vcf.gz -i 'TYPE="snp"' |  grep -v ^## > strain-SNPs.txt